 Is it possible to be a dominant college or professional lacrosse defenseman without being 6’4″, 230 pounds and NFL-linebacker fast?

-This was a question that was posed to me by a parent whose son plays longpole.
-The kid is an even 6 foot and weighs in at a buck forty-five, yet he’s got crazy potential and everyone knows it.
+This question was posed to me by a parent whose son plays longpole.
+The kid is an even 6 feet and weighs in at a buck forty-five, yet he’s got crazy potential and everyone knows it.
 As I prepared to answer the question, I could not help but start thinking about what it truly takes to dominate on the defensive end of the field.

 There are top level lacrosse players out there who aren’t the biggest, strongest, or even the fastest athletes, and yet they still make their way onto the field.
 In fact, sometimes they even stand out as a team’s best player.
 From this simple fact, we know that overall playing ability is not solely decided by one’s physical stature.

 On the defensive side of the ball longpoles do tend to be big, strong, and fast but there are many cases in which the above is not 100% true.
 Look no further than lacrosse great John Gagliardi (not the biggest guy), former Cuse LSM Joe Ceglia (on the smaller side), or Syracuse legend Joel White (not a physical monster) as extreme examples of non-traditional success.
 These three guys were all known to dominate their opponents.